Girish-03/Girish/README.md

 <a href="https://www.linkedin.com/in/girish-solanki-4337a155/">LinkedIn</a>
 </p>

-I am Girish and currently pursuing MSc Data Science with AI at University of Exeter, UK.
-I am a data enthusiast and below is a list of some projects I undertook.
+I am Girish and graduated MSc Data Science with AI at University of Exeter, UK.
+I am a data enthusiast and currently working as an AI Engineer with a Legal Tech Startup.
+Below is a list of some projects I undertook.

 ## Project 1: Deep Semantic Manipulation of Facial Videos
 <a href="https://github.com/Girish-03/DeepSemManipulation"><img src="GitHub-View_on_GitHub-blue.svg" width="200" height="25" /></a>